chumajin/kaggle-commonlit/README.md

 ~~~

 example :
-In this case, ./output folder will make and the model weight will save in it as model3.pth.
+In this case, I explain the case of making model no 3 in the table of chapter 2.
+The savepath (./output folder) will make and the model weight will save in it as model3.pth.

 ~~~
 python train.py \